rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 *From root folder:*

 {{< highlight javascript >}}
-npm install --save-dev babel-core babel-loader babel-preset-es2015
+npm install --save-dev babel-core babel-loader babel-preset-env
 {{< /highlight >}}

 Additionally you might want to use some more experimental features in ES6 (e.g. {{% a_blank "object spread" "https://github.com/sebmarkbage/ecmascript-rest-spread" %}}) which can get activated via {{% a_blank "stages" "https://babeljs.io/docs/plugins/preset-stage-0/" %}}.
 No worries, even though it is experimental, it is already used in create-react-app by Facebook too.